 Table 2.
-Criteria for Inclusion and Exclusion Inclusion Criteria Exclusion criteria 1) Articles published between 2019-2024.
-1) Document Type: Books, conference proceedings, editorials, book reviews, and opinion articles that are not peer-reviewed.
-2) Irrelevant Topics: Articles that mention Generative AI or vocational education broadly but do not explore their relationship with instructional material design.
+Criteria for Inclusion and Exclusion Inclusion criteria Exclusion criteria Articles published between 2019-2024.
+Document Type: Books, conference proceedings, editorials, book reviews, and opinion articles that are not peer-reviewed.
+Studies relevant to Generative AI, instructional material design, and vocational education.
+Irrelevant Topics: Articles that mention Generative AI or vocational education broadly but do not explore their relationship with instructional material design.
 Language: Articles written in English to ensure accessibility and consistency in analysis.
-3) Restricted Access: Articles that are not fully accessible or available only in abstract form.
+Restricted Access: Articles that are not fully accessible or available only in abstract form.